BestTimesToVisit.com Logo

 safety

 Andorra is generally very safe, but like anywhere, be mindful of your belongings, especially in crowded areas.
-Stick to well-lit streets at night, and avoid displaying expensive jewelry or electronics.
+Stick to well-lit streets at night, and if you're hiking, let someone know your plans and estimated return time.

 culture